NYO Games

 Sheer power, unreal flexibility, and explosive jumping ability – all tied to the rich cultures of Alaska Native peoples – are on display as hundreds of youth gather in Anchorage for the annual NYO Games.
 The games return to Anchorage on April 24-26, 2025, at the Alaska Airlines Center.

-Started in 1972, the NYO Games, previously known as the Native Youth Olympics, includes 10 events based on games past generations of Alaska Native people played as a way to test their hunting and survival skills, maintain endurance, agility, and the balance of mind and body.
-The Eskimo stick pull, for instance, is based on a strengthening exercise that Native hunters would do to prepare themselves for pulling seals out of the water.
-Although events are based on traditional Alaska Native activities, the competition is open to all Alaska students from seventh to 12th grade, regardless of ethnicity.
+Since starting in 1970s, the NYO Games, previously known as the Native Youth Olympics, features events based on games generations of Alaska Native people played as a way to test their hunting and survival skills, maintain endurance, agility, and the balance of mind and body, and even communicate.
+For example, according to official NYO Games descriptions "the Two-Foot High Kick was historically used to communicate the success of a spring hunt."
+While events are based on traditional Alaska Native activities, the senior competition is open to all Alaska students from seventh to 12th grade regardless of background.

 NYO Games are hosted by Cook Inlet Tribal Council, Inc., the nonprofit social service agency for Cook Inlet Region, Inc., with a mission to provide culturally appropriate services for Alaska Native people to achieve self-determination through individual, family and community development.
 The games include Alaska Native dance performances twice a day.